flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `epochs`: (`int`, default = 1000). <br>
 The maximum number of training epochs.

+Note that the linear classifier is trained with early stopping by monitoring the binary cross-entropy loss on a held-out 20% validation set with a patience of 10 epochs.

 The following additional hyperparameters are used for deriving the model's input sequences and output labels:

 - `time_worn_threshold`: (`float`, default = 0.7). <br>
 The minimum percentage of time that the patient must have worn the CGM device over a given week.
+The one-week periods during which the patient has worn the device for a fraction of time lower than `time_worn_threshold` are not used at any stage, neither for training nor for inference.

 - `blood_glucose_threshold`: (`int`, default = 54). <br>